Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 Eyal D. Waldman - Mellanox Technologies Ltd.

 That's because of our OEM shipments.
 Yes, I guess they're tied with Purley.
-We don't usually know exactly which could be a platform we're tied into.
+We don't usually know exactly which CPU platform we're tied into.
 We ship our NICs to our customers and they do the matching.

 Hans Mosesmann - Rosenblatt Securities, Inc.

 Okay.
 Fair enough.
 And then another question regarding Purley, there are some flavors of Purley that are going to integrate OmniPath fabric or something like that.
 What does that do to the competitive dynamic?
 What are the advantages of integrating that into a processor?
-If you can explain there or give us some flavor, that would be very helpful.
+If you can explain or give us some flavor, that would be very helpful.
 Thanks.

 Eyal D. Waldman - Mellanox Technologies Ltd.

 Yeah.
 We don't think it's that significant because if you think of that, you need to bring this OmniPath port out of the chassis.
-You need to have a cable, but going from the CPU now into a card that's logged into (33:14) space maybe just for power, and then drive it out.
-So the cost there is several hundreds of dollars just to get from the OmniPath that you already paid and CPU (33:25) out to the port or connector in the server.
+You need to have a cable that's going from the CPU now into a card that's logged into (33:14) maybe just for power, and then drive it out.
+So the cost there is several hundreds of dollars just to get from the OmniPath that you already paid in the CPU out to the port or connector in the server.
 So we don't think it's a big difference from the previous architecture.

 Hans Mosesmann - Rosenblatt Securities, Inc.